 Biology and life history Adult root weevils are present in every month of the year in mild climates.
 Most species have adults that are abundant from May through September.
 Larvae of these species overwinter in the soil around the roots.
 Adults of other species emerge in late summer and may be active through the winter and very early in spring in milder climates.
 The larvae of the fall emerging species are likely to be present during the summer months.
 There is only one generation per year.

 Pest monitoring Observe leaves for fresh notching in early spring and continue throughout the season.
 Start with visual inspection of damaged plants by day, and then concentrate nocturnal flashlight searches, just after dusk, in those areas.
-Weevils can also be dislodged onto a beating sheet, or pizza box, at night or captured in pitfall traps.
+At night, weevils can be dislodged onto a beating sheet, or pizza box, or captured in pitfall traps.
 Several newly developed traps for trapping adult root weevils are available as a monitoring tool.
 Inspect unthrifty plants for missing roots, root hairs or for small white, C-shaped grubs.

 Root weevils are inconsistent in their damage to landscape plants: there appear to be sun/shade influences, host and cultivar preferences, based on physical and chemical characteristics of plant genera, species and cultivars.
 Different plant cultivars may be particularly susceptible or relatively resistant to root weevils.
 Cultivation of the soil in April and May can eliminate overwintering larvae before planting.
 Use a cereal cover crop to disrupt weevil numbers, as small grains are not a recorded host for root weevils.
 Hand-pick adults when found.

 At least two species of parasitic tachinid flies and one braconid wasp have been reared from some species of root weevils.
 Good control was obtained by placing shredded oak leaves under plants to encourage ground foraging birds.
 Beneficial nematodes have shown some effectiveness in controlling larvae when applied as a drench as the label directs.
-Nematodes must be placed in the root zone where weevil larvae are; the soil must be moist and the soil temperature above 55°F. Nematodes are available at some garden and nursery stores and through mail order.
+Place beneficial parasitic nematodes in the root zone where weevil larvae are; the soil must be moist and the soil temperature above 55°F. Nematodes are available at some garden and nursery stores and through mail order.

 See Tables 2 and 5 in: